OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/svn.md

 # System Configuration

-Before you continue to the integration, you must first configure Subversion onto OpsHub Integration Manager.
+Before you continue to the integration, you must first configure Subversion onto <code class="expression">space.vars.SITENAME</code>.
 Click [System Configuration](../integrate/system-configuration.md) to learn the step-by-step process to configure a system.
 Refer the screenshot given below.